krother/pandas_go_to_space/select_rows_and_columns/README.rst

 Select multiple columns
 -----------------------

+Multiple columns require double square brackets.
-Takes a list of column names
+The inner one is a list of column names:

 .. code:: python